Boxing Day sales in Darwin 2021

 Making the most of the Boxing Day sales requires a good plan.
 Here are a few tips to get you through the day.

 - Try to get in early.
 Competition between retailers and shoppers is fierce on Boxing Day.
-This is great for bargain hunters because retailers try to outdo each other, which means bigger savings for you.
+This is great for bargain hunters because retailers try to outdo each other, so that's bigger savings for you.
 It also means that the best stuff might fly off the shelves before you have even got to the shop.

-- Good Value vs Cheap.
+- Good value vs cheap.
 Huge sales can be overwhelming for shoppers.
 With everything seemingly so much cheaper, it’s easy to forget what you came into the shop for in the first place.
 Retailers can be crafty, too.
-Sometimes items that were poor sellers during the pre-Christmas period will be flogged at well-below retail price, just to get rid of stock.
+Sometimes items that were poor sellers during the Christmas period will be flogged at well-below retail price just to get rid of stock.